 Solution J was added to some magnesium ribbon in a test-tube.
 The gas produced was tested.
 The observations were recorded in the table.

 rapid effervescence and the test-tube felt hot observations lighted splint 'popped'

 (b) Plot the results for Experiments 1-4 on the grid.
 Draw a smooth line graph.

-magnesium ribbon to disappear completely/s
+time taken for the magnesium ribbon to disappear completely/s